-Caramel – FA: Widely considered as the best caramel available in the market, it is also the easiest to work with.
-Just use at typical FA percentages and chances are you are going to make your mix better.
+Caramel – FA: Widely considered as the best pure caramel available in the market, it is also the easiest to work with.
+Just use at the 0.5-2% range and chances are you are going to make your mix better.
 Works with creams, fruits, even some tobaccos.
 Used here at 1.25% to help flavors blend and add a touch of caramel to the ice cream.

 Coconut – FA: A very realistic coconut flavor that avoids the most common problem that coconut concentrates have: tasting like sunscreen.
 Not candy-like, something between eating coconut and drinking coconut milk at the same time.

-Vanilla Bean Ice Cream – TPA: Commonly referred to as VBIC, this flavoring will help when aiming for an ice-cream profile but can also be used for adding a “texture” to your mix.
-TPA’s edition is very popular, but some find it “peppery” when used at higher percentages.
+Vanilla Bean Ice Cream – TPA: Commonly referred to as VBIC, this flavoring will help when aiming for an ice-cream profile but can also be used for adding texture to your mix.
+TPA’s edition is very popular, but some find it peppery when used at higher percentages.
 If you belong in this category then you can use Capella’s VBIC instead, which has the added bonus of being diketone-free — unlike TPA’s offering.

-This one has been the best-rated recipe at ELR for a while now.
-The definition of an all-day-vape, Goofy’s Juice is a simple yet delicate sweet tobacco recipe, based on TPA’s RY4 Double.
+Up until recently, this definition of an all-day-vape was the best-rated recipe at ELR.
+Goofy’s Juice is a simple yet delicate sweet tobacco recipe, based on TPA’s RY4 Double.
 Benefits a lot when steeped properly, so we advise you to mix it and forget it in your cupboard for at least a month.
 If you enjoy RY4 vapes, you should definitely mix this one.

 Graham Cracker (Clear) – TPA: A very useful graham cracker flavor that can be used to boost pies and crusts.
-It is not used on its own very often but makes a great combo with other biscuits, cookies or cheesecake flavors.
+It is not used on its own very often but makes a great combo with other biscuits, cookies, or cheesecake flavors.
 Often thrown in sweet tobacco mixes for a grainy background.
-Its diketone free edition is much darker and not very close to the original.
+Its diketone-free edition is much darker in color and not very close to the original.

-That’s the highest rated recipe over at ATF and winner of Reddit’s list of Best 2016 recipe competition.
+One of the highest-rated recipes over at ATF and winner of Reddit’s list of Best 2016 recipe competition.
 A diketone-free, refreshing grape juice that is taking the most out of the synergy of its ingredients.
 It is one of these recipes that taking out (or substituting) even one ingredient will drastically alter the results, so we would advise following it to the letter.
 Can also be found at ELR.

 Cactus – INW: A very useful concentrate which could have been named Inawera Juice Machine instead.
-Yes, it is a cactus/prickly pear flavoring, but in the vast majority of cases, it is used to juic-ify fruits.
-You will be amazed at what a bit of Inawera Cactus can do to your fruit mixes.
+Yes, it is a cactus/prickly pear flavoring, but in the vast majority of cases, it is used to juice-ify fruits.
+You’d be amazed at what a bit of Inawera Cactus can do to your fruit mixes.